Please notify the facility by phone on the day if your child is going to be late, or will not be attending.

 1. The Council offers school holiday programmes between the hours of 8:30am and 3:30pm on weekdays.
 However some of our holiday programmes offer before & after care.

-2. The Caregiver has enrolled their child or children in a Programme as specified in the Booking Form, and agrees to the terms and conditions set out below.
+2. The caregiver has enrolled their child or children in a programme as specified in Enrolmy, and agrees to the terms and conditions set out below.

 What happens if I want to transfer or withdraw my child?

-3. Where a Caregiver wishes to withdraw or transfer a child from the Programme, written notice must be provided to the Facility Team Leader.
+3. Where a caregiver wishes to withdraw or transfer a child from the programme, written notice must be provided to the facility.
 Refunds are made as follows:

-(a) Notification given with 10 working days of the commencement of the Programme, if the Caregiver requires a cash refund: the Programme Fee, less the dministration ee.
-If the Caregiver requires an account credit, or requests a transfer of the child to another Programme: the Programme Fee and no Administration Fee applies.
+(a) Notification given with 10 working days of the commencement of the programme, if the caregiver requires a cash refund: the programme fee, less the administration fee.
+If the caregiver requires an account credit, or requests a transfer of the child to another programme: the programme fee and no administration fee applies.

 What happens if my child is sick or absent?

-5. Where a child is unable to attend the Programme, the Caregiver will notify the facility preferably by phone or alternatively by email by 8:30 am on the morning of the Programme.
+5. Where a child is unable to attend the programme, the caregiver will notify the facility by phone by 8:30 am on the morning of the programme.

 - If caregivers have concerns that a child may be unwell, this information must be shared with Council staff on arrival.

-- Any unwell child will not be accepted on the programme at the discretion of the Team Leader.
-The parent / caregiver will be requested to take the child home.
+- Any unwell child will not be accepted on the programme at the discretion of the programme supervisor.
+The parent/caregiver will be requested to take the child home.

 - Note: Medical certificates need to be presented within a week.

-(c) Bereavement cancellation: refunds and account credits may be given by the Facility Team Leader at his or her discretion in the event of bereavement.
+(c) Bereavement cancellation: refunds and account credits may be given by the facility manager at his or her discretion in the event of bereavement.

-6. The Facility Team Leader reserves the right to cancel or postpone or vary the Programme at their discretion.
+6. The Facility Manager reserves the right to cancel or postpone or vary the programme at their discretion.

 What is expected of my child attending the Programme?